fatimabazroun/SWE363-TEAM19/README.md

 Setup and installation instructions.
-`important Note:`  bulit it for both moblie and desktop
+`important Notes:`  bulit it for both moblie and desktop, start file is just for us to commit and upload our work, this is a SAMPLE data it inclues two proflies only but it shows how they work
 1. Download zip flie
 2. upload it to visial studio code